European Broadcasting Union: Approved participant members

 Any groups or organisations from a country with International Telecommunication Union (ITU) membership, which does not qualify for either the EBU's Active or Associate memberships, but still provide a broadcasting activity for the EBU, are granted a unique Approved Participants membership, which lasts approximately five years.
 An application for this status may be submitted to the EBU at any given time, providing an annual fee is paid.

-The following eight EBU broadcast members had status as Approved Participants in November 2024.
+The following six EBU broadcast members have status as Approved Participants in July 2026.